MaxBlack-dev/npm-practice/README.md

 # 📦 NPM Practice CLI

-Welcome to the interactive CLI tutor for learning real-world npm workflows!
-This tool guides you through hands-on tasks like creating folders, initializing packages, and installing dependencies — all from your terminal.
+This interactive CLI tutor is designed as hands-on practice for readers of the [NPM Book by Max Black](https://www.amazon.com/dp/B0FSX9TZZ1).
+If you're working through the book, this tool will guide you through real-world npm workflows — from initializing packages to installing dependencies — all from your terminal.

 ---